flow-lab/log-group-retention/README.md

 ## AWS log group retention [![Build Status](https://travis-ci.org/flow-lab/log-group-retention.svg?branch=master)](https://travis-ci.org/flow-lab/log-group-retention) [![codecov](https://codecov.io/gh/flow-lab/log-group-retention/branch/master/graph/badge.svg)](https://codecov.io/gh/flow-lab/log-group-retention)

 CloudWatch logs can be expensive if no retention is set for the log groups.
-This lambda function will fire up every 60 seconds and iterate over all log groups in the AWS account and if RetentionPolicy is not present it will create policy with 7* days retention for you.
+This lambda function will fire up every 60 seconds and iterate over all log groups in the AWS account and if RetentionPolicy is not present it will create policy with 60* days retention.

 * this value can be changed.
-Possible values are: 1, 3, 5, 7, 14, 30, 60, 90, 120, 150, 180, 365, 400, 545, 731, 1827, and 3653.
+Possible values are: 1, 3, 5, 7, 14, 30, 60, 90, 120, 150, 180, 365, 400, 545, 731, 1827,
+and 3653.

 ```